MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 > **Note**: If you do already have a service principal, you can proceed directly to the next task.

 You will need a service principal to deploy an app to an Azure resource from Azure Pipelines.
-Since we are going to retrieve secrets in a pipeline, we will need to grant permission to the service when we create the Azure Key vault.
+Since we are going to retrieve secrets in a pipeline, we will need to grant permission to the service when we create the Azure Key Vault.

 A service principal is automatically created by Azure Pipeline when you connect to an Azure subscription from inside a pipeline definition or when you create a new service connection from the project settings page.
 You can also manually create the service principal from the portal or using Azure CLI and re-use it across projects.
 It is recommended that you use an existing service principal when you want to have a pre-defined set of permissions.